-MPO staff will continue to focus on public involvement as identified in the adopted Public Involvement Plan.
-Staff will assist member jurisdictions with outreach and provide materials necessary for TCC and Executive Board members to conduct outreach locally for transportation projects and studies.
-Outreach in FY 20 will be done in the form of several regional transportation fairs, where MPO staff, NCDOT staff and local staff will make a concerted effort to educate the public on various projects underway across the region.
+MPO staff will continue to focus on public involvement as identified in the adopted Public Participation Plan.
+The MPO will dedicate one staff person to serve as the primary contact person for the public, and who will oversee public interactions and education pertaining to the MPO as well as serve as the Title VI Officer.
+Staff will assist member jurisdictions with outreach and support those outreach efforts by providing materials related to MPO transportation projects and studies to TCC and Executive Board members.

+Several initiatives are anticipated related to public engagement and outreach in FY 21.
+There will be several regional transportation fairs held during the year, where MPO staff, NCDOT staff and local staff will make a concerted effort to educate the public and key stakeholders on transportation planning and development concepts in general, along with details about various projects underway across the region.